 Trick #1- Camouflage the treestand.

-After that perfect treestand is hung, spice it up a bit.
-Try to find some brush or twigs to help conceal it.
-Grab old dead branches, cut small saplings, or even use trimmed material from a cleared shooting lane.
+After that perfect treestand is hung find some brush or twigs to help conceal it.
+Find old dead branches, cut small saplings, or use trimmed material from a cleared shooting lane.
 Weave it in and out of the platform, and tie brush to the tree.
-Stick limbs and other natural camouflage in nearby branches.
+Place limbs and other natural camouflage in nearby branches.
 Anything that can be added to break up the hunters’ silhouette without interfering with a shot will be a bonus.
-The leaves on cut branches won’t stay green long, so it’s probably best to be a bit generous instead of conservative.
+The leaves on cut branches won’t stay green long, so it’s best to be generous when doing this.

 Trick #2- Keep it quiet.